Ranks, Actions, Reviews, & Leaves

 The reappointment, promotion, and tenure of full-time members of the Faculty are governed by provisions in the Academic Code.

 The Advisory Committee on Appointments, Tenure, and Promotions (ATP), chaired by the Provost, is responsible for reviewing the dossiers of all full-time officers of instruction and making recommendations for reappointment and/or promotion to the President of the College.
 The candidate’s dossier is normally prepared by the department chair (or a tenured faculty member designated by the chair) in consultation with those faculty members in the department who hold a higher rank than the candidate and with the Provost.
-Administrative support is provided by the department assistant or administrator working closely with the Manager of Academic Programs and Faculty Support in the Provost’s Office.
+Administrative support is provided by the department assistant or administrator working closely with the Associate Director of Faculty Support Services in the Provost’s Office.

 The ATP has developed comprehensive Procedures for Reappointment and Promotion of Full-Time Officers of Instruction at Barnard College, which is a guide for those involved in preparing and presenting dossiers for reappointment, promotion, and tenure.
 Its purpose is to provide basic information about the standards and expectations of the ATP Committee in reviewing candidates for reappointment and promotion, as well as practical information about the normal calendar and procedures for reviews of full-time faculty members by rank.
 Faculty members and department chairs are encouraged to read this document carefully in preparation for all reviews.